CJGlitter/terminal_dad_jokes/README.md

 ## Installation

 1. Clone or fork this repo to your local machine
-1. Run `bundle install` in the home directory
+1. Run `bundle install` in the app directory
 1. Then call the script! `ruby dad.rb`

 Optional: